Mohastx/ParkBlocks/README.md

-# ParkBlocks 🚗
+# ParkBlocks

 ## Overview

 ParkBlocks is a decentralized smart parking reservation system built on the Stacks blockchain.
-It enables users to book and manage parking spots using NFTs that represent time-locked reservations, providing a transparent and automated parking management solution.
+It enables users to book and manage parking spots using NFTs that represent time-locked reservations, providing a transparent and automated parking management solution with dynamic pricing capabilities.

 ## Features

 - **NFT-Based Reservations**: Each parking reservation is represented by an NFT with embedded timestamp data
+- **Dynamic Pricing System**: Intelligent surge pricing based on demand, time of day, and location popularity
+- **Oracle Data Integration**: Real-time pricing adjustments using trusted oracle feeds
 - **Automatic Expiration**: Smart contracts automatically handle reservation expiration without manual intervention
 - **QR Code Integration**: Mobile-friendly QR scanning for seamless check-in/check-out process
 - **Decentralized Management**: No central authority needed for parking spot allocation